sefinek/geoip-lite2/README.md

 ✨ Demonstration
 ------------
 You can see this module in action on my official API.
 Generally speaking, the API interface is public, and you can safely use it in your projects.
+Happy coding!

 > Endpoint : https://api.sefinek.net/api/v2/geoip/{ip}
 > Example  : https://api.sefinek.net/api/v2/geoip/109.207.159.255